I’ve been using the ZIIP HALO 2.0 for a few months now and I’m gonna be honest with you. I came into this fully prepared to hate it.

 If you’re new to ZIIP, start with the Electric Complex Gel.
 It’s $29.99 and it’s ZIIP’s core formula.
 Lightweight, highly conductive, no added actives.
 The formula uses pharmaceutical-grade glycerine, a sugar complex (one of the most conductive materials on earth), and dehydrated seawater packed with electrolytes like magnesium, potassium, and sodium.

-Once you’re comfortable with the device and want to layer in more skin benefits, the Crystal Gel is where I landed.
-It has added active ingredients, which means it can do more for your skin during treatment.
-But it’s $50 a pop and you have to keep buying it.
-That’s the ongoing cost you need to factor in.
+Once you’re comfortable with the device and want more skin benefits during treatment, the Crystal Gel is where I landed.
+It has added active ingredients that go beyond pure conductivity.
+But it’s $80 a pop and you have to keep buying it.
+Factor that into your ongoing cost.

 The Golden Gel and Silver Gel also exist and both contain added skincare actives.
-If you go that route, just be thoughtful about what you’re layering on top afterward.
-Some of those ingredients can interact with your serums and actives, especially if you have sensitive skin.
+If you go that route, be thoughtful about what you’re layering on top afterward.
+Some of those ingredients can interact with your serums, especially if you have sensitive skin.

 The gel situation is not a dealbreaker.
 It’s just the one part of the ZIIP ecosystem where you need to pay a little attention.